Libyan court says Gadhafi's son can run for president

 CAIRO (AP) — A Libyan court on Thursday overturned a decision by the country’s top electoral body that disqualified the son of the late Libyan dictator Moammar Gadhafi from running in upcoming presidential elections.

-A court in the southern province of Sabha ruled in Seif al-Islam Gadhafi’s favor, Libyan media outlets reported.
+A court in the southern province of Sabha ruled in favor of Seif al-Islam Gadhafi, Libyan media outlets reported.
 For almost a week prior, the court had failed to convene to decide on the appeal after the building was surrounded by armed men who preventing judges from entering.

 Seif al-Islam, once the heir-apparent to his father, appealed the decision last week by Libya’s High National Elections Committee that barred him because of past convictions against him for using violence against protesters.